ericjankowski/hibernate-and-hsqldb/README.md

 hibernate-and-hsqldb
 ====================

-A small hello world example using hibernate and hsqldb
+A small hello world example using hibernate and hsqldb taken from This is based heavily on the [hibernate-and-hsqldb](https://github.com/jankenstein/hibernate-and-hsqldb) project and is taken from [Java Persistenct with Hibernate](http://www.amazon.com/gp/product/1932394885/tag=ericjank00-20)

 Steps to recreate
 =================